Screenwriter Profile -- Robert Lawton

 When I first worked on Wall St., I started as a "cold-caller" making $250 a week working for this moron making 50 times that, and I remember thinking: “I can’t believe I’m taking orders from this imbecile, so I’m gonna make sure I’m never in this position again.”
 But when I made Sex & Sushi, I had no idea what I was doing, so I hired this real pro-DP, and on the first day of shooting, he took 3 hours to set up a simple shot.
 Because I didn't know any better, I figured this was just how things were done, so I went along with it.
 After a few days, I decided to fire the guy because I realized: If this movie’s gonna get screwed up, I want it to get screwed up because I trusted my instincts & was wrong, rather than I didn't trust my instincts, held my tongue & now here we are.
 After that?
 I just shot the film myself (HSN ED: under the pseudonym “Walter Broont”, an anagram of “Robert Lawton”) and we all had a blast making this little movie in a real punk-rock sorta way, not taking it too seriously.
 Point being: "To thine own self be true."
 Y'know?
 I've gotta follow my gut, and if I fail?
 At least I trusted myself.

 What's next on the creative horizon?

-I wrote a contemporary noir called DIVERSION a few years ago that got some attention and received a few offers to sell it outright as a spec, but I’m pretty determined to direct it myself, so I think that’s probably next on my list.
+I wrote a contemporary noir that got some attention recently and I received a few offers to sell it outright as a spec, but I’m pretty determined to direct it myself, so I think that’s probably next on my list.
 Just shoot it down and dirty, low-budget, and have fun.
 Another thing on my to-do list is to write a novel.
 I know people don't read much long-form fiction anymore (myself included) & books have mostly become IP for movies & TV, but I like the sort of romantic idea of writing a novel, and the freedom that comes with it, so I’d like to nail that down too.